« All announcements

 OMIMO:

 All wikis are designed to facilitate collaboratively created content, like Wikipedia.
-When the content is created once and shared, there’s no real need to use a wiki.
+When the content is created once and shared, it won’t use the main features of a wiki.
 However, if you already have a wiki and use it for collaborative content and then happen to have some content that’s written once without much collaboration, it makes sense to use the same wiki to publish that content as well.

 Does XWiki make pages available in the organization’s intranet or on the public Internet?